 - 17.1 Extensive consultations on the proposals for the regeneration of the Estate took place as part of the development of the revised Masterplan over a 5-month period between November 2017 and March 2018.
-Consultation included meetings with local Ward Councillors, Community Board meetings, design sub-group meetings, public exhibition events and specific group consultations, including with allotment holders and the Mill Hill Conservation Area. - 17.2 Consultation for Phase 8.2 specifically took place via a public exhibition event with all information publicly accessible online also, and via Community Board consultation meetings.
-These took place in the latter part of 2019.
+Consultation included meetings with local Ward Councillors, Community Board meetings, design sub-group meetings, public exhibition events and specific group consultations, including with allotment holders and the Mill Hill Conservation Area. - 17.2 Consultation for Phase7.2 specifically took place via a online public exhibition events (due to COVID-19 restrictions) with all information publicly accessible online also, in the community centre and youth centre, via use of sms text messaging service, proposals placed on hoarding by Central Plaza at Phase 6 and in notice boards across Acton Gardens and the existing South Acton Estate and via Community Board consultation meetings.
+These took place between September and December 2020.